-- a.
+- A. General Degree Requirements: - a.
 Approved college work of a minimum of 120 semester hours; thirty out of the last thirtysix must be taken in residence. - b.
 Thirty-nine semester hours from 3000/4000 level courses. - c.
-An overall grade point average of 2.000 and a grade point average of 2.000 in music courses - d.
+An overall grade point average of 2.000 and a grade point average of 2.000 in music courses. - d.
 A grade point average of 2.000 in Ouachita courses. - e.
 At least forty hours of non-music courses must be included for each degree. - f.
-All Bachelor of Music students must have a small ensemble experience and distinguish it from large ensemble experience. - i.
-Fine Arts courses waived for music majors based on satisfactorily completing Introduction to Musicology, History of Western Music 1, 2, & 3. - ii.
-Minimum Recital Requirements: - 1.
-Bachelor of Music in Performance
+All Bachelor of Music students must have a small ensemble experience and distinguish it from large ensemble experience. - g.
+Fine Arts courses are waived for music majors based on satisfactorily completing Introduction to Musicology, History of Western Music 1, 2, & 3. - h.
+Minimum Recital Requirements: - (1) Bachelor of Music in Performance